-Help – my tooth is killing me, and I have no insurance and no money!
+Help – my tooth is killing me, and I have no insurance or money!

 Getting emergency dental work done is difficult when you lack the financial muscle to pay for expensive treatment.
 But it is possible for some people.